Major-Goof/opkh-v3.1/content/authors/Fatima/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Tapahtumavastaavat
+- Viestitätiimi
 ---
 Hejssan!!
 Nimeni on Fatima ja olen 21A luokalta.
 Koulussa minut löytää usein haahuilemasta käytävillä tai pingispöydän ääreltä.
 Vapaa-ajallani luen kirjoja, leivon kaikkea jänskää ja vietän aikaa perheen kanssa.

 "To infinity and beyond!" - Buzz Lightyear, vuonna nakki ja makkara